davidsugianto/dkatalis-infra-test/INSTRUCTIONS.md

 This repository provisions AWS EC2 instances and installs a **multi-node Elasticsearch 8.x cluster** (3 nodes by default) with security (authentication + TLS on both HTTP and transport layers, backed by a shared CA) enabled, fully automated end to end.
 The workflow is split into two layers, mirroring how I structure infrastructure at work:

 **Infrastructure layer — Terraform + Terragrunt.** Reusable Terraform modules live under `provisioners/terraform-aws-modules/` (a `vpc` module and an `instance` module), while environment-specific configuration lives under `resources/terraform/aws/` in a Terragrunt hierarchy (`account -> region -> environment -> stack`).
-Variables cascade down through `global.tfvars`, `account.tfvars`, `region.tfvars`, and `network.tfvars`, so adding a new instance group is just a matter of creating a new small `terragrunt.hcl` file and running `make plan` / `make apply` with the target directory.
+Variables cascade down through `global.tfvars`, `account.tfvars`, `region.tfvars`, and `network.tfvars`, so adding a new instance group is just a matter of creating a new small `terragrunt.hcl` file and running `terragrunt plan` / `terragrunt apply` with the target directory.
 The es-node stack launches `instance_amount = 3` identical instances behind one security group (ports 9200 HTTP and 9300 transport); cluster size is a single variable.
 A Makefile wraps the Terragrunt commands for consistency.

 **Configuration layer — Ansible.** Once the instances are up, an Ansible playbook (`es-node.yml`) configures all of them in one run.
 Hosts are discovered dynamically through the `amazon.aws.aws_ec2` inventory plugin, keyed on the `hostgroup` EC2 tag that Terraform assigns — no static inventory files to maintain, so scaling the cluster is purely a Terraform change.
 The playbook applies two roles: